marzamKI/scrnaseq_pipeline/README.md

 The workflow uses Seurat (v3.0.2) and performs all necessary steps for an basic exploratory analysis of your data.
 These include:
 - normalization and scaling of gene-expression matrix,
 - filtering of low quality cells and outliers,
-- dimensionality reduction (PCA and TSNE),
+- dimensionality reduction (PCA, TSNE, and UMAP),
 - clustering (using different resolutions),
 - and differential expression analysis.